 Climbing is also made simpler by the road bike frame shape.
 You can slightly lean your body forward when pedaling in the riding posture.
 You can exert more force while climbing as a result.

-This is due to a number of factors.
-First, because they are tougher and more narrow, road tires have less rolling resistance.
+This is due to several factors.
+First, road tires have less rolling resistance because they are tougher and more narrow.
 Less of the tire hit the ground since they don’t deform as much at the contact patch.
 Fewer friction results with road tires.

 Aerodynamics is arguably the most important aspect in determining efficiency.
 Due to the riding posture, road bikes have a large aerodynamic advantage over mountain bikes.
 Because of the geometry of the frame and the handlebars, you can squat down to lessen drag.
 In this manner, the effort required to pedal against wind resistance is reduced.